 Tallis clearly finds Merleau-Ponty’s ontology more conducive, given its emphasis on the body, while nevertheless worrying that it “sounds dangerously close to idealism” (Tallis 2020, p.
 327).
 If that is indeed Tallis’s ontology, however, then I would love for him to explain what it basically amounts to, since I have never managed to work it out from either The Structure of Behaviour or Phenomenology of Perception (and not for want of trying); note that Merleau-Ponty was working on a new ontology when he died.

 What about the more traditional metaphysical options, those which the likes of Heidegger and Merleau-Ponty were reacting against?
-Well, everyone knows that Tallis rejects materialism, but he also rejects dualism (Tallis 2018, pp. 65-6), panpsychism (Tallis 2018, pp. 111-4) and transcendental idealism (Tallis 2018, pp. 53-75); and as regards the last of these, he says he intends his essential misgivings with Kant’s idealism to apply to other forms of idealism too (Tallis 2018, p.
+Well, Tallis is well-known for his rejection of materialism, but he also rejects dualism (Tallis 2018, pp. 65-6), panpsychism (Tallis 2018, pp. 111-4) and transcendental idealism (Tallis 2018, pp. 53-75); and as regards the last of these, he says he intends his essential misgivings with Kant’s idealism to apply to other forms of idealism too (Tallis 2018, p.
 54).

 The implicit ontology of Freedom, however, does seem to owe a great debt to Kant, especially when Tallis is “out-Humeing Hume” (Tallis 2021, p.
 67) by arguing for a “splinter-and-reconnect” process (Tallis 2021, p.
 65) in which the mind imposes distinctions upon nature, then reconnects what it pulled apart by projecting causal relations upon the world.
 The key difference, of course, is that Tallis’s “continually unfolding universe” (Tallis 2021, p.
 67) with its “unbroken – and seemingly unbreakable – habits” (Tallis 2021, xiv), cannot be Kant’s unknowable things-in-themselves, given that Tallis knows things about it – that it unfolds, has habits, etc. In this respect, I find his Kantianism reminiscent of Sartre.
 Consider the well-known passage near the beginning of Being and Nothingness where Sartre tells us that “it is man who destroys his cities through the agency of earthquakes” (Sartre 1943, p.
 9), since without the judgement of a conscious being, a natural event such as an earthquake will “merely modify the distribution of masses of being” (Sartre 1943, p.
 8).
 Like Tallis, Sartre seems happy to take it for granted that there is some kind of minimally informative description of the physical world (masses, distribution) which is not infected by our splintering-and-reconnecting minds.